PrimeStr/tasty-verse/README.md

 ## Functionality:

-Foodgram provides the following features:
+TastyVerse provides the following features:

 - **Adding and editing recipes**: Create beautifully designed recipes, add photos of your dishes and tell others how to cook it step by step.